Brit Chalutzim Dati'im

 Bachad's HQ moves to London!

-Following the violence of Kristallnacht (9-10 November, 1938), all but two of Bachad's hachsharot (Geringshof and Steckelsdorf) were closed - and these only continued under very restricted conditions under the tight supervision of the Gestapo.
+Following the violent pogroms of Kristallnacht (9-10 November, 1938), all but two of Bachad's hachsharot (Gehringshof and Steckelsdorf) were closed - and these only continued under very restricted conditions under the tight supervision of the Gestapo.
 Jews were trying to flee Germany as never before.
+The situation was exacerbated by the British White Paper of 1939, which massively restricted the immigration quota for Jews allowed in to Palestine at this particularly crucial time.
 Jewish leaders, along with some from the Christian community, including a significant number of Quakers, began putting pressure on the British Government to 'do something'!
 A number of schemes resulted, later collectively known as the Kindertransport, by which the British government granted entry to around 10,000 unaccompanied children from Germany, Austria and Czechoslovakia.
-This development was of particular interest to Bachad and also to another organisation with whom it had been cooperating since the mid-1930s: Youth Aliyah.
+This development was of particular interest to Bachad and also to another organisation with whom it had been cooperating since the mid-1930s: the Youth Aliyah Organisation.

 The most famous and largest hachsharah over which Bachad had some, but not complete autonomy in terms of management, was Grwych Castle, Abergele, North Wales (August 1939 -1941) - more recently in the limelight due to it having been used as the venue for 'I'm a Celebrity, Get Me Out of Here'!
 Conditions were very grim to begin with, as the place had been uninhabited for many years!
 Another hachsharah formed early on was at Gorman's Farm, Millisle, Co.
 Down, Northern Ireland.
 A number of Bachad members who had previously been on hachsharah in Germany ended up there.

 By this time, a few other hachsharot had been established: St. Asaph, Ruthin and Rosset (all in Flintshire, N. Wales); Kynnersley, Shropshire, Maidsmoreton, Buckingham and Avoncroft College, Bromsgrove.
-These took in members from the hachsharot that were closing (Gwrych Castle (1942); Whittingehame, East Lothian (1941); Later on, hachsharot were established at Ollerton and Dockenfield, but Bromsgrove and Buckingham were by far the largest.
+These took in members from the hachsharot that were closing (Gwrych Castle (1942); Whittingehame, East Lothian (1941); Later on, hachsharot were established at Ollerton and Dockenfield.
 Nearly all these places served as accommodation bases for the members - run like mini-kibbutzim - from which agricultural work (on-the-job training) was found with local farmers.
 Not only were members working towards their goal of eventually getting to Eretz Israel, but they had the satisfaction of knowing that they were contributing to the important task of wartime food production!
 (That's if they'd managed to avoid being interned as 'Enemy Aliens'!)

 Arieh Handler was hatching a grander plan, however.
 What Bachad needed, was a farm of its own, which could be run exactly in line with Bachad's religious ideals.
 For this, Arieh needed the help of some well-established businessmen!
 To achieve this, he set up the Bachad Fellowship in 1942, and appointed as chairman, Oscar Philipp (co-owner of the international metals company, Philipps Brothers).
-This over-seeing committee set about fund-raising and garnering support of the Jewish community, including the Chief Rabbi.
-At long last, in September 1944, they purchased a run-down farm at Thaxted, Essex, which soon became Bachad's 'flagship' hachsharah - The Bachad Farm Institute, Thaxted, Essex.
-In addition to training Bachad members for Aliyah, it was a place to which many groups in the Jewish community came on visits.
-It also inspired many members of Bachad's junior movement, Bnei Akiva, to come, firstly to attend harvesting camps or annual meetings (Pegishot), but then, when they were old enough, to join the hachsharah and prepare for Aliyah to one of the by-now-established religious kibbutzim in Israel.
+This over-seeing committee set about fund-raising and garnering the support of the Jewish community, including the Chief Rabbi.
+At long last, in September 1944, they purchased a run-down farm at Thaxted, Essex, which soon became Bachad's 'flagship' hachsharah - The Bachad Farm Institute.
+In addition to training Bachad members for Aliyah, it was a place to which many groups in the Jewish community came to visit.
+It also inspired many members of Bachad's junior movement, Bnei Akiva, to come, firstly to attend harvesting camps or annual meetings (Pegishot), but then, when they were old enough, to join the hachsharah and prepare for Aliyah to one of the by-now well-established religious kibbutzim in Israel.

-In addition to the hachsharot, December 1941 saw the opening of the Mercaz Limmud in Manchester.
-The idea was that selected chaverim from the hachsharot would be sent there for a period of three months' study - sometimes more.
+In addition to the hachsharot, December 1941 saw the opening of the Merkaz Limmud (study centre) in Manchester.
+The idea was that selected members of the hachsharot would be sent there for a period of three months' study - sometimes more.
 Some of the girls were sent there to do the cooking and cleaning!

 Below are a few photographs of the hachsharah farm at Thaxted:

 But life in Germany became increasingly tough for Jews after 1933 - the year Hitler and his National Socialist Party came to power.
-With many losing their jobs and with antisemitism on the rise, hachsharah became an increasingly attractive option - hopefully, a means of emigration for those who had no financial means to buy their way into countries such as Britain, whose government had virtually closed its doors to those fleeing Germany.
+With many losing their jobs and with antisemitism on the rise, hachsharah became an increasingly attractive option - hopefully, an alternative means of emigration for those who had no financial means to buy their way out of the country (by means of so-called 'capitalist' visas.
+Britain and most other western countries had virtually closed their doors to those fleeing Germany.

 To begin with, the Nazis were somewhat tolerant of the idea of the hachsharah farms - they viewed the 'retraining' of Jews, many of whom had been ousted from more 'intellectual' professions, as a useful method of preventing social unrest, whilst accomplishing the Nazi goal of removing Jews from the Fatherland.
-So Bachad's main hachsharot - Geringshof and Steckelsdorf - became over-subscribed.
-Bachad worked hard to find work-placements for single members and apprenticeship places for would-be locksmiths, tanners or gardeners.
+Demand for places at Bachad's main hachsharot - Gehringshof and Steckelsdorf grew exponentially.
+Bachad in Germany could not keep pace with the demand.
+Bachad leaders worked hard to find individual work-placements for some on farms and negotiated apprenticeship places for would-be locksmiths, tanners or gardeners.
+Batei Chaluz (pioneer houses) were set up in major cities in Germany to provide meeting places and limited accommodation for those training in the urban environment.

-But as Nazi persecution grew ever more severe, Bachad needed to find new solutions: this involved expanding their work abroad - to countries through which its members might find a route to Palestine.
-This situation was made much more difficult by the fact that the British were not allowing many Jews in to Palestine at this crucial time.
-Holland and Italy were the obvious choices for expansion, but there were also Bachad outposts in Sweden, Luxembourg, Denmark, Belgium, Austria and Czechoslovakia.
-However, events would take a turn for the worse in November 1938!
+But as Nazi persecution grew ever more severe, Bachad needed to find new solutions: this involved expanding their work abroad - to countries through which members might find a route to Palestine.
+This was achieved by cooperation with the much larger, but less-religious, pioneering organisation, Hechalutz.
+Hachsharah in Holland had been available from the early 1930s and in Italy from 1937.
+Bachad also established outposts in Denmark, Sweden, Luxembourg, Belgium, France, Austria and Czechoslovakia.
+However, the events of November 1938 would take a turn for the worse!

-The living accommodation at the Bachad Farm, Thaxted.
+Left: Some of the living accommodation (generally for the boys) at the Bachad Farm, Thaxted.

 Photograph: Edith Hepner

-Right: The late Mr. Edmund Leeder (a distant cousin of Verity's and farmer of adjacent land) talking to Aaron Ellern (ז"ל), the first manager of the Thaxted farm and another Bachad member with the old farmhouse in the background.
+Right: The late Mr. Edmund Leeder (a distant cousin of Verity's and farmer of adjacent land to the Bachad Farm) talking to Aaron Ellern (ז"ל), the first manager of the Thaxted farm and another Bachad member with the old farmhouse in the background.

 Left: